 The most important task for businesses in a downturn is to pay their debts as they fall due, otherwise they risk going out of business.
 They can have the loveliest looking profit on paper, but if it has no cash and can’t keep up with the finance costs, the bank or angel investor might call in the loan on the property.

 Focussing on metrics like net profit, return on investment or yield can give investors a false sense of security.
-What counts, particularly in a recession, is cash flow.
+What counts in a downturn is cash flow.
 This is the actual cash that flows in and out of the bank account.
 A positive cash flow means simply that there’s cash left over in the bank account after paying the expenses.

 Why is cashflow so important for landlords?

-Why is cash flow so important for landlords in 2023?
+Why is cash flow so important for landlords?
 When an economic downturn hits, there’s more chance that others will have financial difficulties, and struggle to make ends meet.
 For instance, they lose their jobs or run up debts because their income has not kept up with inflation.

 Landlords are particularly vulnerable in an economic downturn as rent is usually a renter’s biggest outgoing.
 This can be a problem if your renters fall into financial difficulty and are unable to pay the rent.